aflr/42-Cursus/libft/README.md

 # libft

-Functions that do NOT pass francinette strict: ft_split, ft_substr.
+Functions that do NOT pass francinette strict: ft_split.